vivopcz/unzip-stream/README.md

 ### What's missing?

-Currently only ZIP files up to version 2.1 are supported - which means no Zip64 support.
-There's also no support for encrypted (password protected) zips, or symlinks.
+Currently ZIP files up to version 4.5 are supported (which includes Zip64 support - archives with 4GB+ files).
+There's no support for encrypted (password protected) zips, or symlinks.